What are the Spring 2021 dining hours?

 When will community memberships be reactivated?

-Starting August 17, community memberships will be reactivated.
+Community memberships were reactivated on August 17, 2020.
 If you have questions regarding your membership, group ex, or personal training, please contact Tim Kettenring at email@example.com or 504.864.7374.

 Who can I contact with general questions about the University Sports Complex?